The "pro life" term was, originally, identified with the anti abortion movement, which still seems the most appropriate context.

 In the context of the facts, yes, of course you can be pro life and pro death penalty.
 There is no contradiction.

-Based upon biblical and theological teachings, one can, reasonably and responsibly, find that an anti death penalty view is not pro life.
+Based upon biblical and theological teachings, as well as secular realities, one can, reasonably and responsibly, find that an anti death penalty view is not pro life.
 See below.

 All sanctions are given because we value what is being taken away.

 Whether it be fines, freedom or lives, in every case we take things away, as legal sanction, it is because we value that which is taken away.

 How can it be a sanction, if we do not value that which is taken away?
 It can't.